vovkos/llvm-package-windows/README.rst

 	- LIBCMT (static)
 	- MSVCRT (dynamic)

 The resulting LLVM binary packages are uploaded as GitHub Release artifacts.
-Compiler developers can now thoroughly test their LLVM-dependent projects on GitHub CI or AppVeyor CI simply by downloading and unpacking an archive with the required LLVM prebuilt binaries during the CI installation stage.
+Compiler developers can now thoroughly test their LLVM-dependent projects on GitHub CI or AppVeyor CI simply by downloading and unpacking an archive with the required LLVM prebuilt libraries and tools during the CI installation stage.

 Sample
 ------